Oliver Ross (footballer)

-Oliver Ross (born 10 October 2004) is a Danish professional footballer who plays as a forward or an attacking midfielder for Danish 1st Division club AaB.
+Oliver Ross (born 10 October 2004) is a Danish professional footballer who plays as a forward or an attacking midfielder for Danish Superliga club Silkeborg.
 He is the younger brother of Mathias Ross.

 Career

 AaB

 Oliver Ross, like his older brother Mathias Ross, came to AaB from partner club Aalborg KFUM.
-He worked his way up through the youth ranks and made his debut for the first team in a Danish Cup game against FIUK on 31 August 2021, scoring two goals in a 13-0 victory.
+He worked his way up through the youth ranks and made his debut for the first team in a Danish Cup game against FIUK on 31 August 2021, scoring two goals in a 13–0 victory.
 Later in that season, on 20 March 2022, he got his Danish Superliga debut against Brøndby IF.
 Ross also played in 10 of the last 11 games of the season for AaB.

 On 22 June 2022, Ross signed a new deal with AaB until June 2025 and was permanently promoted to the first team squad.
 In August 2022, it was rumoured that Italian giants AC Milan had put in a bid for Ross.
 But AaB's price tag probably meant that the deal never came off and Ross therefore stayed at AaB.

-On July 4, 2024, AaB confirmed that they had extended their partnership with Ross until June 2027.
+On 4 July 2024, AaB confirmed that they had extended their partnership with Ross until June 2027.

+Silkeborg

+On 2 February 2026, Danish Superliga club Silkeborg signed Ross on a contract running until 31 December 2029.
+On 12 April, he scored his debut goal in a home league game against OB.